Fully Dynamic Exact Edge Connectivity in Sublinear Time: Randomized Algorithm with Update Time

 \paragraph{Sum of $\ell_{0}$-Sampling Sketches via Dynamic Tree.} Suppose our goal is to maintain a data structure for a (not necessarily spanning) forest $F$ of a graph $G$.
 We next review a result that allows us to a build a data structure on $F$ such that for any connected component $S$ of $F$, we can compute $\Pi(b_S)$ in $\Otil(1)$ time, which is faster than the previous approach that yielded an $\Otil(|S|)$ time algorithm by explicitly summing $\sum_{u \in V} \Pi(B_u)$.
-This construction is implicit in \cite{kapron2013dynamic} and can be alternatively obtained by combining Theorem 4.16 of \cite{NanongkaiS17} with Theorem~\ref{thm:sketch} and Proposition~\ref{prop:update sketch}.
+This construction is implicit in \cite{kapron2013dynamic} and can be alternatively obtained by combining Theorem 4.16 of \cite{NanongkaiS17} with \Cref{thm:sketch} and \Cref{prop:update sketch}.

-\begin{theorem} Let $\Pi$ be a linear transformation for the $\ell_0$-sampling sketch from Theorem~\ref{thm:sketch}.
-There is a data structure $\mathcal{D}(\Pi,G,F)$ that maintains an $n$-vertex graph $G=(V,E)$ and a (not necessarily spanning) forest $F$ on the same vertex set $V$ that supports the following operations

-\begin{itemize} \itemsep0em \item insert or delete an edge in $G$ in $\Otil(1)$ time, \item insert or delete an edge in $F$ (as long as $F$ remains a forest) in $\Otil(1)$ time, and \item given a pointer to a connected component $S$ of $F$, return $\Pi(b_S)=\sum_{u\in V}\Pi(b_{u})$, where $b_{u}$ is the $u$-th row of the incidence matrix $B$ of $G$, in $\Otil(1)$ time. \end{itemize} \end{theorem}
+\begin{theorem} Let $\Pi$ be a linear transformation for the $\ell_0$-sampling sketch from~\Cref{thm:sketch}.
+There is a data structure $\mathcal{D}(\Pi,G,F)$ that maintains an $n$-vertex graph $G=(V,E)$ and a (not necessarily spanning) forest $F$ on the same vertex set $V$ that supports the following operations \begin{itemize} \itemsep0em \item insert or delete an edge in $G$ in $\Otil(1)$ time, \item insert or delete an edge in $F$ (as long as $F$ remains a forest) in $\Otil(1)$ time, and \item given a pointer to a connected component $S$ of $F$, return $\Pi(b_S)=\sum_{u\in V}\Pi(b_{u})$, where $b_{u}$ is the $u$-th row of the incidence matrix $B$ of $G$, in $\Otil(1)$ time. \end{itemize} \end{theorem}